LalaIAm/cline-novelist/memory-bank/ai-integration-research-status.md

 ## Conclusion

+The AI Integration Research and Technical Architecture Documentation efforts are progressing well.
+We have successfully evaluated different OpenAI models for novel writing assistance, documented our findings, implemented a caching system for performance optimization, and enhanced our writing continuation prototype with caching.
+The model evaluation results have provided clear guidance for our tiered model approach, where GPT-3.5-turbo will be used for standard features requiring fast responses and GPT-4 for premium features requiring higher quality.
+Our caching implementation demonstrates significant performance improvements, reducing response times from seconds to milliseconds for cached responses.

-The AI Integration Research and Technical Architecture Documentation efforts are well underway, with initial structure and templates established.
-The focus now shifts to conducting experiments, creating prototypes, and completing the architectural documentation required to finish Phase 1 and prepare for Phase 2 MVP development.
+Our focus now is on implementing context handling strategies for long-form content, creating additional AI feature prototypes, and completing the technical architecture documentation to prepare for Phase 2 MVP development.

 This document will be updated regularly as research progresses and architectural decisions are made.